 IMAGES AND IDENTITY

-This essay will explore the question of wether there is a typically Australian animated image that can be identified and wether it is necessary to develop a distinctly Australian identity for animation produced in this country (Australia).
+This essay will explore the question of wether there is a typically Australian animated image that can be identified and wether it is necessary to develop a distinctly Australian identity for animation produced in this country (

 By identifying uniquely Australian cultural references within locally produced animation it will be argued that there is a typically Australian animated image.
 “Cane Toad” (2002) by Andrew Silke and Dave Clayton is an animation that draws on a distinctly Australian vocabulary.
-Alan Froud (2003), Director of the National Gallery of Australia states “Australian culture and identity is often defined by its counterpoints.
-Things are either very Australian or un-Australian and people generally know what is meant by either.”
+Alan Froud (2003), Director of the National Gallery of

-This paper will also make the argument that it is not necessary to develop a distinctly Australian identity for all animation produced in this country” so much as as to provide an environment that supports the realization of animation with a uniquely Australian vocabulary.
+This paper will also make the argument that it is not necessary “to develop a distinctly Australian identity for all animation produced in this country” so much as as to provide an environment that supports the realization of animation with a uniquely Australian vocabulary.

 This paper acknowledges that although one of the oldest indigenous populations on the planet had been inhabiting the continent for over 50,000 years (some argue that it could be more like 150,000 years) they were not officially recognised and the principle of “Terra Nullius”, a 17th century European Legal concept was enforced so as to claim possession of the continent that would become Australia.
 To this day no treaty has been signed with the indiginous people.
 It can be said that the lack of a civil treaty with the indigenous people of the Australian continent severely undermines the validity of a complete concept of Australian identity.
 For the purpose of this essay the Australian identity will be treated as it is prescribed by the mainstream Australian media sources.

-Animated texts that can be read as Typically Australian draw upon and utilize a broad range of signs, stereo types, codes and conventions that form the visual language of the nebulous Australian national identity which is rooted in both the real and mythic history of Australia and its people.
-It is an ever evolving amorphous complex relationship of images, cultural nuisances, personalities, and government policy.
-It is under pinned by key historical events and forever set against a backdrop of the Australian landscape with its unique flora and fauna.
+Animated texts that can be read as Typically Australian draw upon and utilize a broad range of signs, stereo types, codes and conventions that form the visual language of the nebulous Australian national identity which is rooted in both the real and mythic history of

 One animation that can be read as typically Australian is Cane Toad (2003), an award winning Australian short Film starring cane toads.
 It is an interesting text as it utilizes numerous typically Australian references to create a comedic look at some aspects of Australian culture.
 The world that the toads inhabit is depicted as typically Australian and the toads as stereo typical Australian personalities with distinct Australian accents.